0xFableOrg/roll-op/README.md

 - Blockscout

-  - There are A LOT of warnings saying "header not found" and "genesis is not traceable".
-The explorer still works, but this annoying and makes the log file very large.
+  - There are A LOT of warnings saying "header not found".
+The explorer still works, but this makes the log file very large.
 We're investigating.

-  - The reported block times are way off.
-Looking into it as well.
+  - There are a number of blocks with high block numbers that appear on top of the actual blocks and don't actually belong to the chain.
+We're investigating too.

 ## Debugging

-If you have an issue with your network, please inspect the actual configuration being used and recorded in the `deployments/NAME/logs/run_config.log` file.
+If you have an issue with your network, please inspect the following files to find out about the actual configuration that the rollup runs with:

+- `deployments/NAME/logs/l1_commands.log`
+- `deployments/NAME/logs/l2_commands.log`
+- `deployments/NAME/artifacts/deploy-config.json`
+- `deployments/NAME/artifacts/rollup-config.json`